apooshoo/proj2/post-mortem+readme.md

 				READMEEEEEE
 	I made an expenses planner that allowed you to create, edit and delete cards, list them and search for them, as well as sort them by field.
 I also added an Accounts overview which let me experiment with different SQL commands (eg. finding the largest creditor using SUM)
 	Used mostly express and react. virtually no DOM.

+	HABITS:
+	Poor: I focused on implementing many functions but did not maintain clear focus on my core features throughout, like the visual element(piecharts etc).

+	OVERALL:
+	Quite comfortable: The first day of each of express, react and MVC were rough but things were okay on the whole.